Jimi Hendrix’s 1960s Danelectro Bronze Standard

 Jimi Hendrix – Starting at Zero: His Own Story

-From that moment forward, Jimi Hendrix likely used the Danelectro for some time, performing local gigs in Clarksville and taking on odd jobs to make ends meet.
-It can be assumed that he eventually returned the guitar to its owner, but the story concludes there, with the instrument seemingly vanishing without a trace.
+From that point on, Jimi likely used the Danelectro for a while, performing local gigs in Clarksville and taking odd jobs to make ends meet.
+It can be assumed that he eventually returned the guitar to its owner, but the story ends there, with the instrument seemingly vanishing without a trace.

 Feedback